norrisaftcc/norrisaftcc.github.io/dr_norris/making_of.md

 ## Initial Setup and Approach

+You can probably just copy this entire document in as a prompt, or take the parts that are relevant to you.

 Begin by setting clear expectations with your AI assistant.
 Our key opening instruction was:
 "The goal here is to create artifacts celebrating a person's life.
 Do not use generic condolences; instead, consider asking questions about how to best remember and celebrate their life."